 Scarecrow and Mrs. King has an interesting premise.
 In the pilot episode, a housewife (Mrs. King) gets embroiled in espionage after an agent (alias “Scarecrow”) gives her a package to pass on.
 Scarecrow is played by Bruce Boxleitner and Mrs. King is played by Kate Jackson (of Charlie’s Angels fame).

-Because she seems to have a knack for the job, Mrs. King eventually gets hired by the espionage agency, which is good since she’s been looking for a job, and ends up having to lead a double life.
+Because she seems to have a knack for the job, Mrs. King eventually gets hired by the espionage agency.
+This is both a good thing (because she’s been looking for a job) and a bad thing (because she has to lead a double life).

 The show ran for four seasons from 1983 to 1987.